 Sometimes it’s good to look back at where you’ve been.

-In 2013, the Jacksonville Area Legal Aid (JALA) Family Law Group Information Clinics reached more people than ever before, providing legal help and advice to those in need all across the 4th Judicial Circuit.
+The Jacksonville Area Legal Aid Family Law Group Information Clinics are reaching more people than ever before, providing legal help and advice to those in need all across the 4th Circuit.

-Nearly 600 people seeking guidance in family law matters found direction and encouragement in Clay, Duval and Nassau clinics.
+In 2014, more than 700 people seeking guidance in family law matters found direction and encouragement in Clay, Duval and Nassau group information clinics.

 JALA’s family law clinics provide local attorneys with worthwhile pro bono opportunities and provide legal services to those who would otherwise be turned away.

-Attendance has climbed steadily each year since the clinics started: 311 in 2011, more than 450 in 2012 and nearly 600 in 2013.
+Attendance numbers have climbed steadily each year since the clinics’ start: from 311 in 2011, exceeding 450 in 2012, and nearly 600 in 2013.
 In 2014, more than 700 people were served.
 This illustrates the growing need for family law guidance in the 4th Circuit.
 The clinics in 2015 continue to assist growing numbers.

-Duval clinics are held at the downtown JALA offices, while Clay and Nassau clinics are held at the Clay County Public Library and Nassau clinics are in the Nassau County Courthouse.
+Duval clinics are held at the downtown JALA offices, while Clay and Nassau clinics are held at the Clay County Public Library and in the Nassau County Courthouse.

 In addition to the clinics offered in the 4th Circuit, the St. Johns County office of Jacksonville Area Legal Aid also offers pro bono assistance to pro se family law litigants in the 7th Circuit.

 The clinics give local attorneys a chance to provide legal guidance to those who would not otherwise receive it and to participate in a meaningful pro bono opportunity.

-The 2014 Family Law Clinic schedulers and organizers continue their work and a very special thanks is extended to them for supporting this vital service for those in need of family law guidance: Valerie Faltemier, Chanda Rogers, Lisa Dasher and Sarah Sullivan.
+The 2015 Family Law Clinic schedulers and organizers continue their work and a very special thanks is extended to them for supporting this vital service for those in need of family law guidance: Valerie Faltemier, Chanda Rogers, Lisa Dasher and Sarah Sullivan.